Dior: 2022

 Dior decided to stop this sale in Mainland China to avoid controversy.
-On July 23, about 50 Chinese overseas students in Paris, France, made a protest in front of a Dior flagship store at the Champs-Élysée, they used the slogan "Dior, Stop Cultural Appropriation" and "This is a traditional Chinese dress" written with a mixture of French and English; they also called for other overseas students from the United Kingdom and the United States for relay, the Communist Youth League of China also expressed support for this protest.
-There are also more than 10 Chinese democratic activists lifted banners writing "Skirt Rights Is Bigger Than Human Rights" etc. for anti-ptotest.
-And both sides started a conflict with each other.
-Chinese news media initially have no mention for anti-protest but focused on cultural embezzling accuse.
+On 23 July, about 50 Chinese overseas students in Paris, France, made a protest in front of a Dior flagship store at the Champs-Élysées, they used the slogan "Dior, Stop Cultural Appropriation" and "This is a traditional Chinese dress" written with a mixture of French and English; they also called for other overseas students from the United Kingdom and the United States for relay, and the Communist Youth League of China also expressed support for this protest.
+There were also more than 10 Chinese democratic activists that lifted banners saying "Skirt Rights Is Bigger Than Human Rights" etc. for anti-protest, both sides started a conflict with each other.
+Chinese news media initially had no mention for anti-protest but focused on the cultural embezzling accusation.
 Chinese network also spread a theory that the democracy activists were composed by Taiwanese.

-Some French news media commented this was largely due to Dior does not describe its origin for sale with transparency, most criticize views argued that Dior did not respect to Chinese traditions.
-According to the Journal du Luxe, a French news media, the adoption of the mamianqun cut and construction design by Dior was not the main issue of the debate and critics but rather on the absence of transparency surrounding the origins of the inspirations behind the skirt design.
+Some French news media commented this was largely due to Dior not describing its origin for sale with any transparency, most of the criticising views argued that Dior did not respect Chinese traditions.
+According to the Journal du Luxe, a French news media, the adoption of the mamianqun cut and construction design by Dior was not the main issue of the debate and critics, but rather the absence of transparency surrounding the origins of the inspirations behind the skirt design.
 Some Chinese netizens also criticized Dior on Weibo with comments, such as "Was Dior inspired by Taobao?" while another Instagram user commented on the official Dior account:

-Dior was accused of cultural appropriation for a second time in July 2022 for due to its usage of pattern print which looks like the huaniaotu (花鸟图 (bird-and-flower painting)) into its 2022 autumn and winter ready-to-wear collection having introduced it as being Dior's signature motif Jardin d'Hiver, which was inspired by Christian Dior's wall murals; the huaniaotu is a traditional Chinese painting theme which belong to the Chinese scholar-artist style in Chinese painting and originated in the Tang dynasty.
+Dior was accused of cultural appropriation for a second time in July 2022 for its usage of pattern print which looks like the huaniaotu (花鸟图 (bird-and-flower painting)) into its 2022 Autumn Winter ready-to-wear collection, having introduced it as being Dior's signature motif Jardin d'Hiver, which was inspired by Christian Dior's wall murals; the huaniaotu is a traditional Chinese painting theme, it belongs to the Chinese scholar-artist style in Chinese painting and originated in the Tang dynasty.

+2024

+In June 2024, Italian authorities placed Manufactures Dior SRL, a subsidiary of Christian Dior Italia SRL, under judicial administration for one year, for poor labour practices in its supply chain.
+This decision followed investigations revealing that four small suppliers in the Milan area employed 32 workers under exploitative conditions.
+Among these workers, two were undocumented immigrants, and seven lacked the necessary documentation.
+The workers were found to live and work in unsanitary conditions, with inadequate health and safety measures.
+Additionally, the suppliers operated continuously, including during holidays, and removed safety devices from machinery to increase production speed.